Troubleshoot connectivity issues with my video cameras

 Verify your camera is connected to a power source

 Your cameras need to be connected to a power source in order to connect to your home’s Wi-Fi network.
 Please make sure to check if your camera is fully plugged in to rule out any issues related to power first.

 Verify your internet speed

 Your cameras need at least 2.5 Mbps of upload speed to operate consistently.
 If your bandwidth is too slow, contact your internet service provider to find out how to increase your upload speed.
-Learn more about internet plans from TELUS.
+Learn more about.

 Reboot your router

 If other devices connected to the same network are experiencing intermittent connectivity issues, it is likely there is a problem with your router.
 To resolve, try rebooting the router or contacting your internet service provider.